 An all-in-one liquid cooler consists of two blocks connected by a pair of tubes.
-One block is small and built to clamp on to your CPU.
+One block is small and built to clamp onto your CPU.
 The other is larger and comes with fans attached.
 Inside the larger block is the radiator.
-Hot coolant is sucked from the processor to the radiator, where it’s cooled before being shunted back via the other pipe, just like in a custom loop.
+The hot coolant is sucked from the processor to the radiator, where it’s cooled before being shunted back via the other pipe, just like in a custom loop.

 Finally, it’s worth mentioning that all-in-one coolers are significantly cheaper than custom loops.
 The former might set you back £50; the latter might cost 10 times that.
 If you need to make every penny count in your new build, it might be that this difference will be better invested elsewhere.

 The benefits of a custom-loop PC cooling system